-For the Employees' Supplemental Retirement Plan, the VRS Teacher Retirement Plan and the VRS Political Subdivision Retirement Plan, the schedule of employer contributions provides a comparison of the actuarially/contractually required contributions with actual contributions.
-Actuarially/contractually required contributions are also shown as a percentage of covered employee payroll, as well as a percentage of actual contributions made.
-Covered payroll, as defined in GASB 68, is the total payroll of employees that are provided with pensions through the pension plan, which may or may not be the pensionable payroll for that employee.
-This is a change from GASB 27's definition of covered payroll, which defined covered payroll as pensionable payroll.
+For the Employees' Supplemental Retirement Plan, the VRS Teacher Retirement Plan and the VRS Political Subdivision Retirement Plan and the OPEB Trust Fund, the schedule of employer contributions provides a comparison of the actuarially/contractually required contributions with actual contributions.
+Actuarially/contractually required contributions are also shown as a percentage of covered payroll, as well as a percentage of actual contributions made.
+Covered payroll, as defined in GASB 82, is the total pensionable payroll of employees that are provided with pensions through the pension plan.